ndegroot/notes/docs/blog/Publish your Obsidian note.md

 But do you want all attachments in your repo?
 Note that your repo settings should be 'Public'.
 If you changed that to 'Private' the system breaks.
 So you don't want to upload all your attachments to GitHub.
 It's better to only add the images to your repo you really need in your published notes.
 One way of doing this is to selectively use 'git add' to add only the images you need.
 You can also - it's a bit more work up front - put your other attachments in a folder 'private' inside your attachments folder and exclude that folder from your repo.
 Note that Obsidian still seems to find the attachments in your existing links.
-To do that add a line to the .gitignore file in your repository.
+To do that, add a line to the .gitignore file in your repository.

 .gitignore file: